-The perimeter anti-theft system will warn you in the event of an unauthorized entry to your vehicle.
+The perimeter anti-theft system will help prevent your vehicle from unauthorized entry.

-If there is any potential perimeter anti-theft problem with your vehicle, ensure ALL remote entry transmitters are taken to the dealership to aid in troubleshooting.
+If there is any potential perimeter anti-theft problem with your vehicle, ensure ALL remote entry transmitters are brought to the dealership, to aid in troubleshooting.

 Arming the system